waverill7/Singularity/README.md

 Overview:

-    This is a static and strongly typed programming language that draws influence from Python and MATLAB.
+    This is a static and strongly typed programming language that draws influence from Python, MATLAB, and Go.
     Furthermore, this language is intended to be clean, intuitive, and subtly reminiscent of the cosmos.

 Logo: